BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: BiomedSQL Construction

 \subsection{SQL Annotation and Augmentation}

-\textbf{Gold SQL authoring.} To ensure executable grounding, a domain expert (MW) manually wrote gold-standard SQL queries for each of the 40 seed questions drawn from CARDBiomedBench~\cite{bianchi2025biomedbench}.
-Each query was crafted to retrieve the minimum necessary evidence to answer the question—avoiding \verb|SELECT *| patterns and capping results at 100 rows.
-Two additional analysts (MK, OB) reviewed all queries for syntactic correctness and semantic fidelity.
+\textbf{Gold SQL authoring.} To ensure executable grounding, a domain expert manually wrote gold-standard SQL queries for each of the 40 seed questions drawn from CARDBiomedBench~\citep{bianchi2026cardbiomedbench}.
+Each query was crafted to retrieve the minimum evidence necessary to answer the question, avoiding \verb|SELECT *| patterns and capping results at 100 rows.
+Two additional analysts reviewed all queries for syntactic correctness and semantic fidelity.

 \textbf{Programmatic scaling.} Each of the 40 queries was then templated and automatically expanded using entity substitution.
-We aligned these templates to the full set of 68,000 QA pairs in CARDBiomedBench by programmatically inserting disease, gene, SNP, and compound mentions into the query templates.
-All generated SQL queries were executed on the BigQuery database to obtain execution results, which serve as ground-truth evidence for evaluating LLM-generated SQL and natural-language answers.

-This pipeline produced a benchmark where each QA pair is linked to an executable SQL query and its result—enabling precise evaluation of models' ability to translate scientific questions into domain-grounded, semantically valid, and executable SQL logic.
+We aligned these templates to the full set of 68,000 QA pairs in CARDBiomedBench by programmatically inserting disease, gene, and SNP mentions into the query templates.
+All generated SQL queries were executed on the BigQuery database to obtain execution results, which serve as ground-truth evidence for evaluating LLM-generated SQL queries.
+This pipeline produced a benchmark where each QA pair is linked to an executable SQL query and its result.
+This enables precise evaluation of models' ability to translate scientific questions into domain-grounded, semantically valid, and executable SQL logic.